How to bridge the sales experience gap, analyze sales opportunities with ease, set the right sales strategy and adopt the right sales tactics.

 Those born with acute interpersonal communication skills together with drive, commercial acumen, motivation, and a generous helping of all the other important characteristics of extraordinary salesmen and women are as rare as a rust free Ford Capri.

 The rest of us learnt the hard way, via many years of practise speckled with failures and setbacks.
 Is it possible for a training course, teacher, or coach to bridge the sales experience gap?

-If we can imbue those embarking on a sales career with the sales experience of twenty-year professionals and the judgement of high flyers, then the world will become a wealthier place.
+If we can imbue those embarking on a career in selling with the sales experience of twenty-year professionals and the judgement of high flyers, then the world will become a wealthier place.

-To help salespeople judge sales situations in the same way that the most experienced top performers do, we have constructed a framework concept and labelled it ‘Learning Frameworks’.
+To help salespeople judge situations in the same way that the most experienced top performers do, we have constructed a framework concept and labelled it ‘Learning Frameworks’.
 The frameworks represent models of how successful sellers make the choices that lead to their success.
 They are simple to understand and adopt.
 Whether you are in management or sales, there are many ways to use them.
-In this article I have explained a sales strategy framework for approaching certain types of sales situation.
+In this article I have explained a sales approach framework for certain types of situation.

 The warrior seller can acquire and maintain the necessary technical or product knowledge and has sufficient skills and resources to address the customer’s decision-making needs.

 Examples of solutions where normally only one person manages the entire process include, contract renewals, repeat sales or regularly purchased products, and relatively lower cost items that are decided upon by middle managers such as event venues and services, replacements, and maintenance requirements.

 A systemised approach is often effective for solutions in the warrior quadrant because success depends on a higher volume of sales that are normally lower cost items.